-There’s still time to vote for the Freedom Ford Player of the Week on recruit757.
-For the next eleven weeks, fans will select the Freedom Ford Player of the Week for the region.
+There’s still time to vote for this week’s Freedom Ford Player of the Week on recruit757.
+Throughout the regular season, fans have been able to select the Freedom Ford Player of the Week for the region from the nominees provided.
 Go to recruit757 on Facebook now to register your vote.
 The poll question is pinned to the top of the page.